seek-oss/seek.automation.phantom/README.md

 * SEEK.Automation.Phantom.Firewall.Create.Rules is set to false.
 This prevents Phantom to open firewall ports.
 * Default firewall port ranges: 9000~9025

+Please note that you can change these configuration in the app.config of the Phantom.

 ## Configuration

 Once the Phantom service is running you can use Phanom's endpoints to register for simulated services.
 There are different registeration types.
 The registration types are currently: